 The Benefits of Strategic Planning

 In a startup’s overall business strategy, strategic planning has many benefits when done correctly.
 Along with raising capital through their overall strategy, it is equally essential for startups to have a PR strategy in place.
-This is because good PR can help with investors, increase backlinks to their owned media, increase brand awareness, and help companies set themselves apart from their competition.
+This is because companies that adopt good PR practices can do better at pitching investors, increasing backlinks to their owned media, increasing brand awareness, and setting themselves apart from their competition.